 - What are the design principals you should apply to SOA service design & SOA governance?

 - What are the characteristics of SOA based businesses – how can you recognise one?

 - What are the most useful SOA design patterns and how are they grouped?

 I thought it might be useful to bring all this information together into one place, so in collaboration with SOAGrowers we have published a free PDF cheat sheet on SOA Service Design which you can print out and keep close to hand so it’s there whenever you need it.

-It’s not meant to be an exhaustive guide – it’s just a set of place-holders to remind you of the topics that may be of relevance to you when designing services.
-However, it should prove useful to any service architect or developer who’s interested in service design or anyone who is going through the same certification programme as I did – even if you just use it as a check-list or aide-mémoire.
+It’s not meant to be an exhaustive guide – it’s just a set of place-holders to remind you of the topics that are of relevance to you when designing service API’s and microservices.
+Any architect or developer who’s interested in service design should find it helpful.

 In the sheet I’ve also highlighted something that often get’s overlooked when technologists have the lead on SOA implementations:- SOA has some very attractive and unique business benefits that can only be fully realised when you apply the design paradigm correctly.
-For my money, it’s this outcome oriented viewpoint (the business case if you like) that really differentiates SOA from other tactics like EAI/ESB, but all too often this message gets lost in the melee.
+For my money, it’s this outcome oriented viewpoint (the business case if you like) that really differentiates SOA from other methodologies (like EAI/ESB), but all too often this message gets lost in the melee.